 - High-speed trains will help connect Texas A&M’s largest specialty campuses by rail: Texas A&M’s flagship campus in College Station, Texas A&M Baylor College of Dentistry in Dallas and Texas A&M School of Law in Fort Worth.

 - Students, parents and researchers will have a safe, reliable alternative when traveling from North Texas or Houston to Sam Houston State, Blinn College or Texas A&M University.

 Accelerating Our Economy

 - This project will not only create jobs for Brazos Valley residents, but it will create an entire new industry.
-The construction of high-speed rail infrastructure will produce approximately 40,000 jobs along the entire route.
+The construction of high-speed train infrastructure will produce approximately 40,000 jobs along the entire route.
 Once complete, the project will generate as many as 1,000 full-time jobs with an annual payroll of $80 million.
 Additionally, a recent analysis estimated the potential economic impact for Texas could equal as much as $36 billion over the next 25 years.

 Safety in Numbers